-Braun scores on wild pitch in 11th, Brewers beat Cubs 2-1
+Wild pitch gets Brewers get 2-1 win in 11th, Cubs' Baez hurt

+MILWAUKEE (AP) -- The Brewers mobbed Ryan Braun at home plate after he scored the winning run by beating a desperate throw home from catcher Willson Contreras.

+It was a satisfying end to an 11-inning game for Milwaukee against the defending World Series champion Chicago Cubs.

-MILWAUKEE (AP) -- Ryan Braun scored from third base on a wild pitch in the 11th inning to give the Milwaukee Brewers a 2-1 win over the Chicago Cubs on Friday night.
+Braun scored from third base on a wild pitch by reliever Mike Montgomery with one out, and the Brewers turned crucial double plays in the 10th and 11th innings to beat their NL Central rivals 2-1 on Friday night.

+''It was a fun game, for sure,'' Milwaukee manage Craig Counsell said. ''The bottom line was we pitched really well.
+We pitched outstanding.''

+Jared Hughes (1-0) provided 1 2/3 innings of scoreless relief, getting two double plays.
+The one in the 11th was started on a nice stab by first baseman Jesus Aguilar.

-Reliever Mike Montgomery (0-2) worked an 0-2 count on Manny Pina with one out before throwing a changeup that bounced past catcher Willson Contreras to the backstop.
-Contreras' throw home to Montgomery was late, and the Brewers celebrated by mobbing Braun at the plate.
+The left-handed Montgomery (0-2) was in his third inning of work when he got an 0-2 count on Manny Pina before throwing a changeup that bounced past Contreras, allowing Braun to score the winning run.

 Braun led off the inning with a single before moving to third after Jesus Aguilar walked and Jett Bandy was hit by pitch.

-Milwaukee finally got to the Cubs bullpen in the bottom of the inning after four-plus innings of scoreless work.

-NL MVP Kris Bryant ended a season-opening 0-for-14 slump by just beating out an infield single that bounced off third base in the fifth.
+NL MVP Kris Bryant ended a season-opening 0-for-14 slump by just beating out an infield single that bounced off third base in the fifth. ...
 Ben Zobrist's solo shot in the second gave the Cubs a 1-0 lead that stood until the sixth, when Aguilar had an RBI single.

 TRAINER'S ROOM